Owning your own time – is it realistic?

 3. Emails are work

 Emails tend to sneak into all the empty slots during our days.
-We read mails between our meetings, in the train, in the evening at home.
+We read messages between our meetings, in the train, in the evening at home.

 However, reading emails is not something extra to fill in the evenings and empty slots.
 It is actual work.
 If we don’t see it as work, our inbox will grow and the pile of messages takes control.
 We don’t focus and an important topic may slip our attention.